Heal Your Mind

 Parkinsons Treatment

-Magnetic pulses stimulate specific brain regions involved in motor control, improving movement symptoms and quality of life for patients that have not fully responded to traditional therapies.
+Magnetic pulses stimulate specific brain regions involved in motor control, improving movement symptoms and quality of life for patients that have not fully responded to other previous medical therapies.

 Alzheimers Treatment